-It’s a key component to the family’s lifestyle abroad and one Matt describes as a defining moment in his property journey.
+It’s a key component of the family’s lifestyle abroad and one Matt describes as a defining moment in his property journey.
 Property lesson 101, How to live life on your terms, Matt clarifies as: Learning the art of the joint venture (JV).

 Doing JVs has allowed me to stay in the market plus keep that long-term wealth-creation going,” he says.

 “When I come back, I’m not out of touch and can step back into it without having to start from scratch.
 I’m still there, but I’m just operating in a different capacity.”